olegdovger/pizza-delivery-api/README.md

 Please create a web app that allows customers to:

 - [x] Signup on the site

-- [-] View all the items available to order
+- [x] View all the items available to order

-- [ ] Fill up a shopping cart
+- [x] Fill up a shopping cart
 - [ ] Place an order (with fake credit card credentials), and receive an email receipt